dogoncouch/LogESP/README.md

 ### Sentry Engine
 The rule engine has not been tested.
 To start it:

-1. Add LimitRule objects using the admin page
+1. Add Limit Rules (in the SIEM section)
 2. Run the sentry engine inside a django shell:
 ```
 python manage.py shell -c "import ldsisentry.sentrycore ; ldsisentry.sentrycore.sentry()"